-Our Private Behavioural Consultations are designed to assist dogs which have developed more serious behavioural concerns.
-We are here to support you while we work together to help your dog with the difficulties they are experiencing.
-From a Dog’s View will visit you and your dog in your home to gather relevant information that will enable us to understand how we can improve the situation and set you both on the right path to achieve the desired results.
+Private Behavioural Consultations are designed to assist dogs which have developed more serious behavioural concerns.
+I am here to support you while we work together to help your dog with the difficulties they are experiencing.
+My home visits enable me to gather relevant information that will help me understand how we can improve the situation and set you both on the right path to achieve the desired results.

-The information gathered during our visits is based on the careful observation of your dog’s body language, the signals they display, the way in which they interact with people and other dogs, and also by watching the behaviours they show within their environment.
-When assessing a dog, these observations, along with your important input, can act as a tool to gather information that will help guide and assist us in creating an appropriate training plan and/or treatment plan for your individual dog, one that will set both yourself and your dog up for success.
+The information gathered during my visit is based on the careful observation of your dog’s body language, the signals they display, the way in which they interact with people and other dogs, and also by watching the behaviours they show within their environment.
+When assessing a dog, these observations, along with your important input, can act as a tool to gather information that will help guide and assist me in creating an appropriate training plan and/or treatment plan for your individual dog, one that will set both yourself and your dog up for success.

 Examples of Behavioural Problems can include but are not limited to:

 - Barking at dogs on walks